 In this article, we’ll review the historical processes that led to the current structure of the service, some of which go back a century, and others extend all the way back to biblical times.
 Representative case studies from the field will be used to illustrate its scope of practice and working principles, which include integrating disabled employees, ensuring accessibility for disadvantaged populations, and encouraging a return to work of sick or impaired workers.
 Finally, we’ll discuss future aspects of the desired development vectors, and make recommendations for policy making, in order to preserve the structure of this service and all of the benefits it offers.

 Preface

 Israeli statesman Yigal Alon wrote the following: “A nation that is ignorant of its past will have a meager present, and its future will be shrouded in uncertainty”1.
 Although the State of Israel is relatively young, an advanced public occupational medicine system was established over the years, which championed values such as equality, equal access and integration.
 Relevant legislation is keen on enshrining the health and well-being of employees in law. Τhe foundations of the principles that guided the establishment of occupational medicine services in Israel and the legislation that enshrined the provision of such services are deeply rooted in the history of the Jewish people and the Land of Israel.
-Insights gleaned from the historical and social background and the process by which the occupational system has developed will guide us for the future, in terms of how to preserve and enhance this system, and in doing so, preserve and enhance workers’ health.
+Insights gleaned from the historical and social background and the process by which the occupational system has developed will guide into the future, in terms of how to preserve and enhance this system, and in doing so, preserve and enhance workers’ health.

 Past

 Currently in Israel, occupational health services are provided as an integral part of general health services.
-All Israeli citizens, without any discrimination, possesses mandatory public health insurance as part of their basic rights, and they are eligible to receive these services at any of the four HMOs that provide those services, which are funded by the government and the progressive health tax deducted from employees’ salaries.
+All Israeli citizens, without any discrimination, possess mandatory public health insurance as part of their basic rights, and they are eligible to receive these services at any of the four HMOs that provide those services, which are funded by the government and the progressive health tax deducted from employees’ salaries.
 In this article, we’ll demonstrate how these two public systems have been integrated since their inception.
 To understand the current social context, in which occupational medicine is equally accessible to all workers in Israel, we need to backtrack about a hundred years of history, and go back the time before the State of Israel was established.
-It was then, at the end of the period of Ottoman rule and at the beginning of the British mandate over Palestine, that the Israeli health system was founded.
-To document the legal basis for workers’ health in Israel, we’ll need to go back 3,000 years in time, to the time of the Bible, as we’ll see later in this article.
+It was then, at the end of the period of Ottoman rule and at the beginning of the British mandate over Palestine, that the Israeli health care system was founded.
+To document the legal basis for workers’ health in Israel, we’ll need to go back 3,000 years in time, to the days of the Bible, as we’ll see later in this paper.